FredHappyface/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Issue
+name: "Bug report"
-about: Create an issue
+about: Report an issue with this software
-title: 'Question|Bug|Feature:'
+title: 'Bug'
 labels: ''
 assignees: ''
 ---

 <!--